upadamp/DMS-Snippets/README.md

 ## How to Install

+1. Click the `Clone or download` button on the git repo, and click `Download ZIP`.
-Copy the dms-snippets folder and paste into the following directory
+2. Unzip the dms-snippets folder and paste into the following directory

 ```
-users/<name>/.vscode/extensions/
+C:/Users/<name>/.vscode/extensions/
 ```
+3. Restart VSCode.

 ## How to Extend